epam/ketcher/ketcher-autotests/README.md

 ## Docker

-### Prerequisites
+Docker runs automatically in the pipeline after pushing changes to the repository.
+(It runs tests on the current version of frontend)

+### How to update snapshots?

+**Prerequisites:**

 - Docker Desktop
   - How to install for Mac OS: https://docs.docker.com/desktop/install/mac-install/
   - How to install for Windows: https://docs.docker.com/desktop/install/windows-install/
   - How to install for Linux: https://docs.docker.com/desktop/install/linux-install/

-- You should build the app (`npm run build` from directory "ketcher")
+#### If you want to update snapshots based on the rc version:

+1. Directory "ketcher-autotests": Set .env variable KETCHER_URL=https://rc.test.lifescience.opensource.epam.com
+2. Directory "ketcher": Build autotests for docker:`npm run docker:build:autotests`
+3. Directory "ketcher-autotests": run the snapshot update: `npm run docker:update`

+#### If you want to update snapshots based on the current frontend version (local)

+1. Directory "ketcher": You should build the app: `npm run build` (if you already have "build" of the frontend part on your localhost, you can skip this step )
-- Set .env variable KETCHER_URL=http://frontend:4002 in "ketcher-autotests"
+2. Directory "ketcher-autotests": Set .env variable KETCHER_URL=http://frontend:4002

-### How to run

-1. Build frontend and autotests for docker (directory "ketcher"):
-   - `npm run docker:build`
+3. Directory "ketcher": Build frontend and autotests for docker: `npm run docker:build`
+4. Directory "ketcher-autotests": run the snapshot update: `npm run docker:update`

+### All command in Docker

-2. Run tests in the directory "ketcher-autotests":
+Run tests in the directory "ketcher-autotests":

 - `npm run docker:test` run all tests
 - `npm run docker:update` run all tests and update snapshots
 - `npm run docker:debug` run all tests with debugging enabled

 - if your command doesn't exist in package.json and you want to run it in the docker container: `npm run docker any_command`
 - if you want to **stop** docker, run the next command in the directory "ketcher": `npm run docker:down`